sumdy-c/Micro_Component/README.md

 # MC (Micro Component)

-MC (Micro Component) is a lightweight JavaScript library that **enhances jQuery with seamless reactivity**.
-It lets you write modular components and reactive UI logic in legacy jQuery apps, simplifying development of dynamic, interactive features.
-At just a few kilobytes, MC introduces a component/hook-style API (similar to modern frameworks) without extra dependencies.
-This makes it easy to **incrementally add reactivity** to existing jQuery-based projects.
+MC (Micro Component) is a JavaScript framework plugin library that extends jQuery by providing seamless reactivity.
+It enables the creation of modular components and reactive UI logic in legacy jQuery applications, simplifying the development of dynamic, interactive features.
+MC offers a component/hook-style API (similar to modern frameworks) without additional dependencies.
+This makes it easy to gradually add reactivity to existing jQuery-based projects.

 ## Docs:
 see the <a href ='https://sumdy-c.github.io/MC_Documentation/'>documentation</a> for a full understanding of the installation!